by Willow Support & Polyclinic Dr. Obad

 It is a valuable tool for quickly and accurately assessing oxygen levels in the blood, helping healthcare providers make informed decisions about diagnosis and treatment.

-Main purposes of pulse oximetry tests:
+Main purposes of Pulse oximetry tests:

 Detecting Hypoxemia: It quickly detects hypoxemia (low blood oxygen levels), which can be critical in emergency situations.